 On the Mustang Mach-E & incoming electrified Ford products

-Prices of the Ford Mustang Mach-E were cut by up to USD 3,000 just weeks before U.S. customer deliveries commence.
+Prices of the Ford Mustang Mach-E were cut by up to USD 3,000 just weeks before U.S. customer deliveries commenced last year.
 The range kicks off from USD 42,895 for the Select RWD Mustang Mach-E and tops out at USD 58,300 for the First Edition.
 The Mustang Mach-E is available in battery variants of 75.7 kWh and 98.8 kWh; the former offers range up to 230 miles while the latter is claimed to achieve up to 300 miles.

 The Mustang Mach-E RWD will hit 60 mph in the mid-6 second figure, reducing to mid-5 seconds if chosen with AWD.
 The Mustang Mach-E GT targets the mid-3 second figure, Ford revealed.